dvquy13/recsys-mvp/README.md

 - Now go to Airflow UI http://localhost:8080, username=airflow password=airflow
 - Trigger the DAG named `append_oltp`.
 Check the DAG run logs to see if there are any errors.
-- If no error, running `poetry run python scripts/check_oltp_max_timestamp.py` again should yield a later date like 2022-07-16.
+- If no error, running `poetry run python scripts/check_oltp_max_timestamp.py` again should yield a later date like 2022-07-16, which means just now we have a new round of OLTP data in our system.

 > [!NOTE]
 > **Undo the append**